 On dull hot days, we tour public pools and friendly condominium communities to check out pool depths.
 In-ground pools are his favorites, since above-ground pools are uniformly the same depth.

-When not investigating pools in person, Tyoma searches for them on Google images.
+When not investigating pools in person, Liev searches for them on Google images.
 Forays into the Google universe are supervised, so I am at hand to endlessly confabulate pool depths.

 Grainy motel pools, glamorous Hollywood pools, and floating thumbnails of pure blue water are classified by depth.
 The loveliest images he prints out for his mixed media “Google Pool Book.”
 He tenderly embellishes each picture with a silver Sharpie and label maker.